University Catalog 2024-2025

 PHYS 1220 Introductory Physics II (4)

 A continuation of PHYS 1210.
 Electricity and magnetism, optics, and thermal phenomena.
 A weekly laboratory is included.
 Not open for credit to students who have completed 1320.
+PHYS 1220 is mutually exclusive with PHYS 1320.
+Students may receive credit for only one of PHYS 1220 or PHYS 1320 in the undergraduate degree.
 Does not count towards the B.S.
 Physics or B.S.E.
 Engineering Physics degrees.
-Prerequisite(s): PHYS 1210 or 1310.
-Corequisite(s): PHYS 1221.

 Prerequisite(s): PHYS 1210 or 1310.